Contract DocumentsContract Documents

 History of AIA Contract Documents

 AIA documents maintain a symbiotic relationship with the industry, each profoundly influencing the other.
-The AIA regularly revises its documents to take into account recent developments in the construction industry.
-Standardized documents for design-build, for different types of construction management, and for international practice have been published in recent years.
+The AIA regularly revises its documents to account for recent developments in the construction industry.
+Standardized documents for design-build, sustainable projects, for different types of construction management, and for international practice have been published in recent years.

 AIA documents are intended for nationwide use and are not drafted to conform to the law of any one state.
 With that caveat, however, AIA documents provide a solid basis of contract provisions that are enforceable under the existing law at the time of publication.
 A significant body of case law concerning contracts for design and construction is based largely on the language of AIA standard forms.
 Those court decisions are discussed in The American Institute of Architects Legal Citator, published by Matthew Bender & Company, Inc. Recent cases are summarized and all cases are keyed to the specific provisions in the AIA documents to which they relate.